Three ethical issues around pig heart transplants

 The pig had its heart removed on the morning of the operation.

-A spokesperson for Animal Aid, a UK-based animal rights group, told the BBC it was opposed to modifying animal genes or xenotransplantation "in any circumstances".
+A spokesperson for Animal Aid, a UK-based animal rights group, told the BBC it was opposed to modifying animal genes or xenotransplants "in any circumstances".

 "Animals have a right to live their lives, without being genetically manipulated with all the pain and trauma this entails, only to be killed and their organs harvested," the organisation said.

-Some campaigners have concerns regarding the unknown long-term effects of genetic modification on the pigs' health.
+Some campaigners have concerns regarding the unknown long-term effects of genetic modification on the pig's health.

+Dr Katrien Devolder, a fellow in bioethics at Oxford University, says we should only use gene-edited pigs for organs if we can "ensure they do not suffer unnecessary harm".

+"Using pigs to produce meat is much more problematic than using them to save lives, but of course that's no reason to ignore animal welfare here as well," she says.

 Religion

-Another quandary could emerge around those whose faiths might mean it is tricky for them to receive a animal organ.
+Another quandary could emerge around those whose faiths might mean it is tricky for them to receive an animal organ.

 Pigs are chosen as the relevant organs are a similar size to humans' - and because pigs are relatively easy to breed and raise in captivity.